Smithw8857/Instagram-Clone/README.md

 The **photo_id** column allows us to see which photo each stored comment was made in reference to.
 The column is set to not null, requiring a value to be filled in the **photo_id** column, therefore requiring each comment submitted to be related to a photo in the database.
 This is achieved by making the **photo_id** column a foreign key that references the **id** column from the **photos** table.
 This allows the **comments** table to store which photo each comment was made on.

-The **created_at column** is set to be a timestamp.
+The **created_at column** is to mark the date and time a comment is made.
+The column is set to be a timestamp.
 When a new comment is written the timestamp value will default to the current time and date that the comment was entered.

 #### **Likes Table**